MTrajK/coding-problems/README.md

 print(name_of_solution_2(test_val))
 ```

 *Note that here I'm using the **simplest** way of testing, printing the results using the [print](https://docs.python.org/3/library/functions.html#print) method.
 Why?
 Because I think that the bigger part of the users of this repo isn't familiar with [unit testing](https://en.wikipedia.org/wiki/Unit_testing) and I wanted this part to be intuitive.
-Btw, I'm strongly recommend using some unit testing framework for this kind of testing.
+Btw, I strongly recommend using some unit testing framework for this kind of testing.
 The Python Standard Library contains a **great** framework for unit testing called [unittest](https://docs.python.org/3/library/unittest.html), or you can install some third-party unit testing framework like [pytest](https://docs.pytest.org/en/latest/).*

 ### Categories